Chinese General Hospital and Medical Center: History

 The present director CGHMC is James Dy.
-In 2014, the hospital renewed a Memorandum of Agreement (MOA) with the Intelligence Service of the Armed Forces of the Philippines (ISAFP) assuring its personnel of free medical care at the CGHMC in the event they get injured while performing their duty.
+In 2014, the hospital renewed a Memorandum of Agreement (MOA) with the Intelligence Service Armed Forces of the Philippines (ISAFP) assuring its personnel of free medical care at the CGHMC in the event they get injured while performing their duty.
 The Philippine National Police (PNP) and the National Bureau of Investigation (NBI) also have the same MOAs with the hospital.